euruject/euruject/README.md

 As opposed to a "real" conference, Euruject is meant to be loosely organized, grassroots, bottom up, for us by us.
 Everyone is welcome to join the dialogue!

 Have a look at the issue tracker for ongoing discussions.

+## What to bring with you

+A computer, although it's not mandatory.

+If you can, please bring a power/plug strip with you.
+Just remember to sign it (or mark it in another way), so that it won't get lost during the day.
+Every power strip counts!

+Food is very much welcome!
+If you want to bring stuff to share, think about considering people with dietary restrictions.